Medically reviewed by Drugs.com. Last updated on Jul 6, 2019.

 Neuromuscular & skeletal: Arthralgia, weakness

-<1% (Limited to important or life-threatening): Aggressive behavior, agitation, cardiac arrest, confusion, hemolytic anemia (combination therapy, Colosimo 1994; Frankel 1990), impulse control disorder, impulsivity, increased libido, myocardial infarction, panniculitis (focal), paranoia, priapism, psychosis (acute)
+<1%, postmarketing, and/or case reports: Aggressive behavior, agitation, cardiac arrest, confusion, hemolytic anemia (combination therapy, Colosimo 1994; Frankel 1990), impulse control disorder, impulsivity, increased libido, myocardial infarction, panniculitis (focal), paranoia, priapism, psychosis (acute)

 Concerns related to adverse effects: